What to look for if you suspect you've received a scam email, phone or social media post from Qantas.

 You can easily identify this as a scam by the following details:

-- we never send you file attachments with seat selection fee receipts.
+- We never send file attachments with seat selection fee receipts.

 How to recognise an official Qantas e-ticket and itinerary:

 Sometimes fake Qantas Facebook pages will make offers to the general public.
 Please disregard any offers or posts shared by these pages.
 We work with Facebook to ensure these pages and content are removed as quickly as possible.
-There is only one official Qantas Facebook pageOpens external site in a new window.
+There is only one official Qantas Facebook page.

-For more information about how you to protect yourself online, visit Stay Smart OnlineOpens external site in a new window, an Australian Government website.
+For more information about how you to protect yourself online, visit Stay Smart Online, an Australian Government website.

 We are aware that some customers are receiving automated phone calls purporting to be from Qantas.
 These calls are not from us, and can easily be identified as unauthentic.
 Qantas consultants will always call customers directly to discuss their bookings and do not use an automated phone system when contacting customers proactively.